udacity/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The [model.py](model.py) file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

+The model definition is located in [model.py](model.py) lines 124-165.
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The model consists of a convolutional neural network.

+The convolutional layers are 3x3 filter sizes and their depths are between 32 and 512 ([model.py](model.py) lines 131-146), and max pooling layers are used.
+After that, there are fully connected layers which output sizes are between 1024 and 64.
-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model uses RELU layers for activation to introduce nonlinearity.

+The image data is preprocessed by the function `preprocess()` ([preprocess.py](preprocess.py)) before input into the network.
+Preprocessing consists of cropping, resizing, standardization.
+Thus, I inserted preprocess code into [drive.py](drive.py) line 66.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains batch normalization layers in order to reduce overfitting ([model.py](model.py) lines 133, 137, 153).
+Batch normalization layers are inserted after each convolutional layer and fully connected layer.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 57).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](model.py) line 163).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a center driving data created by myself and project provided dataset.

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy